This post contains affiliate links.

 9. Dead of Winter (1987)

-This is a movie to watch deep into the winter, in one of these lonely, cold nights where spring still seems a faraway dream.
+This is a movie to watch deep into the winter, in one of those lonely, cold nights where spring still seems an unlikely, faraway dream.

 8. Inferno (1980)